 Beyond the comparisons of percentile groups, there are other indicators that help to measure wage inequality.
 One of those commonly used by economists is the Gini coefficient, based on the Lorenz curve that graphically displays the degree of income or wage inequality among workers.
 The larger the Gini coefficient, the greater the degree of wage inequality.
 A score of zero indicates perfect wage equality, where all workers earned the same wage.
 A score of one would indicate that only one worker earned all the wages.
 It is helpful to use annual Gini coefficients to see the pattern of changes in wage inequality over time.

 The degree of wage inequality in Oregon has generally increased since 1990, though not steadily.
 The state’s Gini coefficient for all year-round workers rose from 1991 through the mid-1990s, and then was largely flat before rising to a peak in 2000.
 Since 2000, the coefficient fell slightly in 2001 and 2002, during the first economic slowdown of the decade.
 Afterwards, it began a steady rise to a second peak in 2007, as the state’s economy recovered from the recession earlier in the decade.
-The coefficient decreased a little again in 2008 and 2009 and subsequently has risen to reach its highest point in 2015.
+The coefficient decreased a little again in 2008 and 2009 and subsequently rose to reach its highest point in 2015.
 It dropped slightly in 2016 and remained essentially unchanged in 2017.